Ptujec/LaunchBar/Passwords/README.md

 ## Setup

 This action requires 1Password's CLI.
-[Learn how to install and set up 1Password CLI on their website!](https://developer.1password.com/docs/cli/get-started#install).
+[Learn how to install and set it up on their website!](https://developer.1password.com/docs/cli/get-started#install).

 ## Limitations